infumap/infumap/tools/gpu/image_extract/README.md

 - starts an installed `llama-server` binary

 The service accepts multipart image uploads and forwards them to `llama-server` via its OpenAI-compatible chat completions endpoint.
-It also computes a local image embedding in parallel using `facebook/dinov2-with-registers-base` by default when the optional `torch` / `torchvision` / `transformers` dependencies are available.
+It also has a PDF first-page caption fallback endpoint that renders the first page before calling the same model.
+Full image extraction computes a local image embedding in parallel using `facebook/dinov2-with-registers-base` by default when the optional `torch` / `torchvision` / `transformers` dependencies are available.

 ## Default Layout